BenjaminPeter/eems/pipeline/README.md

       --region [REGION [REGION ...]]
                             A set of continents, regions or countries that should be included in the analysis.
+Default: None --population [POPULATION [POPULATION ...]]
-Default: None --hull, --convex-hull, --convex_hull
+                            A set of populations that will be retained --hull, --convex-hull, --convex_hull
                             should a convex hull around the samples be computed?
                             If yes, an intersection of the samples and their